-The Company participates in one defined benefit pension plan, which is a section of the industry-wide Electricity Supply Pension Scheme ("ESPS").
+The Company participates in three defined benefit pension plans, the WPD Group segment of the industry-wide Electricity Supply Pension Scheme ("ESPS"), the Infralec 1992 Pension Scheme ("Infralec 92") and the Western Power Utilities Pension Scheme ("WPUPS").
 The ESPS scheme is, with very limited exception, closed to new members.
 A defined contribution plan is offered to new employees.
+Neither the Infralec 92 nor the WPUPS schemes have active members.

 The ESPS is a group defined benefit pension plan that shares risks between entities under common control.
-Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with WPD South Wales.
-The net defined benefit cost and net surplus or deficit of the plan have been allocated to WPD South West and WPD South Wales in accordance with pensionable salaries.
+Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with WPD South West.
+The net defined benefit cost and net deficit of the plan have been allocated to WPD South West and WPD South Wales in accordance with pensionable salaries.